BezurSystems/BezurSystems/README.md

 ### Hi there 👋

-We are an independent team of software developers for government and commercial needs.
+We are an ambitious development team from Russia.

-Our main product is our own web operating system called Bezur OS based on xCore.

-We also develop a Linux distribution of the same name.
+We develop and support software solutions.